-(4) Determine the orientation of the marker.
+(4) Determination of marker orientation

 Four bits at the corners of the pattern determine the orientation of the marker in the camera's view dynamically.
 The system can keep tracking the orientation of the square marker, register the virtual model on the marker even if the marker rotate, and read the binary code of the marker in correct order.